The Anchorage

 2. The following link will introduce you to a complete W3Schools tutorial on creating XSD files: XSD Tutorial

-Note: The following VBA procedures can be used to perform steps 4 and 5.
+1. The following VBA procedures can be used to perform steps 5 and 6.

 Sub MapCC()